BSc Zoology / Overview

 Apply through UCAS .

-Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa and Ecuador.
+Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa.

 Courses in related subject areas